-The stories of how people use materials developed by St Luke’s Innovative Resources never fail to inspire us with their practice wisdom.
-Recently, we received the following stories about using Shadows and Deeper Shadows in family violence situations:
+The stories of how people use materials developed by Innovative Resources never fail to inspire us with their practice wisdom.
+We received the following stories about using Shadows and Deeper Shadows in family violence situations:

 ‘I like Shadows and Deeper Shadows because the artwork facilitates the identification and exploration of people’s darkest moments.
 The brilliance of these images is in their ability to hold the client while they make meaning of their pain and suffering.
 At the same time the cards also offer opportunities for sourcing strength, hope and resilience.

 The golden shadow can be found in each image.

 A few years ago I used the cards when counselling a 7-year-old girl who was experiencing family violence.
 I will call her Gemma.
 I asked Gemma to depict what it was like for her and her 5-year-old sister at home.
 Gemma selected an image of a burnt forest.
 All of the trees were charred and burnt down to their stumps.
 Gemma said that this was how she felt at home, like a bush fire was wiping out the family.
 At the base of one of the tree stumps was a new shoot.
 This new shoot had green leaves and a smaller shoot was growing from it.
 Gemma described that there was hope in the image because there was new life following the destruction.
 She said that she was the first shoot, and her little sister was the off-shoot, who she supports throughout the destruction.
 This conversation produced numerous themes for the following sessions.

 I have also used this resource with men who have used violence towards their partners and children.
 Some of these men have found it difficult to articulate the impact that their behaviour has had on their family.
 I have asked men to select an image that depicts how their partners or children may have experienced their violence.
 Their responses have been reflective and insightful.’